chenchao666/JDDA-Master/README.md

 # Run The Code
 * This code requires Python 2.7 and implemented in Tensorflow 1.9.
-You can download all the datasets used in our paper from [Dataset](https://pan.baidu.com/s/1IMUVnpM8Ve6XX37rtv2zJQ#list/path=%2F) and place them in the specified directory, and place them in the specified directory.
+You can download all the datasets used in our paper from [Dataset](https://pan.baidu.com/s/1IMUVnpM8Ve6XX37rtv2zJQ#list/path=%2F)  and place them in the specified directory.
 Run **trainLenet.py** to obtain the results.

 ## trainLenet.py
 * the Core Code of our proposed **Instance-Based** and **Center-Based** discriminative feature learning can be seen in **trainLenet.py**